 Volunteering Opportunities with Children and Adults with Learning Disabilities

-We run 9 weekly clubs, 6 for adults and 3 for children.
+We run 9 weekly clubs year round (plus a gardening club in the summer), 6 for adults and 3 for children.
 Our clubs are supported by a team of volunteers and we are always looking for more people to get involved.
 Volunteering with Keynsham and District Mencap Society is great fun and a very rewarding experience.

 We currently have volunteering opportunities with these clubs: